ioccc-src/mkiocccentry/jparse/README.md

-# jparse - JSON parser and tools written in C
+# jparse -  JSON parser, library and tools written in C

 `jparse` is a JSON parser (a stand-alone tool and a library) written in C with the help of `flex(1)` and `bison(1)`.
 The library, and the additional tools,